jonbhanson/flutter_native_splash/README.md

 * Images must be `png` files.
 * You can use `#` in color parameters as well. `color: "#42a5f5"`

-*Note: dark mode is not yet implemented for iOS splash screens.*

 You can omit `image_dark` and `color_dark` if you want a single splash screen regardless of dark mode:
 ```yaml